- Announce your day of departure from the organization to your employees

 I would like you to know that tomorrow is my last working day at XYZ Ltd.

 Without a doubt, this has been the best team with whom I have ever worked.
 Each of you had your style and added your charisma to every project that we took up.
 I never doubted any of your capabilities even once.

 [Senders Title] -Optional-

 [Enclosures: number] - Optional -

 cc: [Name of copy recipient] - Optional -

-Farewell letter to an employee.
+Farewell letter from an employer to an employee.